1+1>2: Programming Know-What and Know-How Knowledge Fusion, Semantic Enrichment and Coherent Application: Evaluation

 \subsubsection{User Study}

-we conduct a user study to further evaluate how our knowledge recommendation may help novice developers solve the 16 SO questions.
+This section is to evaluate how our knowledge recommendation helps novice developers solve the 30 SO questions.

 \textbf{Baseline}.
-To verify the effectiveness of our fused API-Task recommendation, and whether the extended suggestions based on knowledge fusion are helpful for developers, we use API-KG~\cite{Liu2019GeneratingQC} and Task-KG~\cite{Sun2019KnowHowIP} as our baseline.
-API-KG is to declare what APIs are, i.e., tell know-what knowledge of API.
-Task-KG is to illustrate how to use the API, i.e., tell know-how knowledge of API.
-See the details of API-KG and Task-KG in Section~\ref{sec:Background}.
+To verify the effectiveness of our fused API-Task recommendation, and the helpfulness of the extended suggestions based on knowledge fusion, we use API-KG~\cite{Liu2019GeneratingQC} and Task-KG~\cite{Sun2019KnowHowIP} as our baseline.
+API-KG is to declare what an API is, i.e., know-what knowledge.
+Task-KG is to show how to use an API, i.e., know-how knowledge.
+The details of API-KG and Task-KG are seen in Section~\ref{sec:Background}.

 \textbf{Methodology}.
 We recruit 12 undergraduate students (not involved in this work) who have novice-level Java development experience.
 Through a pre-study survey, we ensure that none of these students had encountered the experimental questions before.
 We assign them into two groups ($G_{A}$ and $G_{B}$) randomly (6 students in each group).
 The $G_{A}$ participants use our tool to answer the questions while those in $G_{B}$ use the independent API-KG and Task-KG tools. $G_{B}$ participants can use either or both API-KG and Task-KG tools, but the two tools are separate.